Environmental chemicals

 December 2010 - Study maps chemical residues in European children's diets: A 10-year-old child eating a balanced diet may be exposed to as many as 128 chemical residues of 81 different substances in a single day.
 Forty-two of these substances are classified as "possibly or probably carcinogens", and five as "certainly carcinogens".
 No fewer than 37 substances are endocrine disruptors (ED).
 Food additives were also examined. http://esciencenews.com/sources/the.guardian.science/2010/12/28/study.maps.chemical.residues.european.childrens.diets

 The information given is not intended as medical advice.
 Always consult with your doctor for underlying illness.
 Before beginning dietary investigation, consult a dietician with an interest in food intolerance.
-You can write for our list of supportive dietitians confoodnet@ozemail.com.au.
+You can see our list of experienced and supportive dietitians http://fedup.com.au/information/support/dietitians

 © Sue Dengate update January 2011